 We fund our loans through a number of sources such as our members' deposits and wholesale funding from other financial institutions.
-If you repay all of your fixed rate loan early or switch to another product before the end of the fixed rate term as outlined in your contract, we need to alter these funding arrangements and just like you have entered into a contract with the parties who provide our funding.
+If you repay all of your fixed rate loan early or switch to another product before the end of the fixed rate term as outlined in your contract, we need to alter these funding arrangements and just like you have entered into a contract with us, we have entered into a contract with the parties who provide our funding.
 Therefore, when we change these funding arrangements we need to determine the cost (if any) on breaking our own funding and/or hedging arrangements.